F-l-i-x/TouchOSC/modules/README.md

 ## ![Exclusive multitoggles](multitoggle/)

-Known from TouchOSC Mk1, here are 4 different implementations of exclusive multitoggles.
+Known from TouchOSC Mk1, this are 4 different implementations of exclusive multitoggles.

 ![multitoggles](multitoggle/pics/Animation.gif)